Markswell-crypto/kiswahili-pastpapers/README.md

 **Objective**
 The main objective of this project is to develop a web application that addresses the challenges faced by Kenyan secondary school students, teachers, and parents.
 The KiswahiliExams web application will provide the following key features and functionalities:

-1. **Past Exam Papers**: The application will offer a comprehensive collection of past Kiswahili papers, including KCPE (Kenya Certificate of Secondary Education) exams.
+1. **Past Exam Papers**: The application will offer a comprehensive collection of past Kiswahili papers, including KCSE (Kenya Certificate of Secondary Education) exams.
 Users will be able to search, access, and download these papers.

 2. **User Profiles**: Students, teachers, and parents can create individual profiles.